 Features of the Dingo:

-Canis familiaris.
+familiaris.
 However, it has lived in the wild for thousands of years.
+The

-The dingo is occasionally kept as a pet by aborigines, but it is generally
+dingo is occasionally kept as a pet by aborigines, but it is generally regarded

-is considerably smaller than a dog such as a German shepherd, which has
+considerably smaller than a dog such as a German shepherd, which has a shoulder

-a shoulder height of up to 25 in.
-Other distinguishing features of the
+height of up to 25 in.
+Other distinguishing features of the dingo, in comparison

-wild domestic dogs, an estimated 75 percent of dingoes today are hybrids,
+domestic dogs, an estimated 75 percent of dingoes today are hybrids, that

 Did You Know: